 She started her career as an audit trainee at Shamsir Jasani & Co and as an Auditor at PwC (1997).
 She left PwC as a Senior Auditor to join Felda Transport Services as an Accountant in 2001 and Finance Head.
 In 2006, she moved to Felda Holdings Berhad as the Group Accountant and later to Felda Global Ventures Holdings Berhad in 2012 as SGM/Vice President in charge of Group Accounts, Financial Reporting and Budgeting.

-Directorship in MSM and its related companies: Several companies within MSM Group.
+Several companies within MSM Group.